o0ragman0o/SandalStraps/docs/SandalStrapsAPI.md

 NOTE: This contract requires post deployment initialization by calling `_init1()` and `_init2`

-The `SandalStraps` kernel calls a predeployed Registrar factory.
+Upon construction the `SandalStraps` kernel calls a predeployed `RegistrarFactory`.
 Once it is deployed, two initialisation functions, `init1()` `init2()` are require to be called in sequence in order to build ancillary registrars `factories` and `registrar`